What is tomorrow’s tourism?

 More original and often unusual, glamping is a form of camping that combines nature, comfort and ecological awareness.

 Glamorous camping is a new trend in responsible outdoor tourism, combining luxury, comfort, nature and respect for the environment.
 It revises the camping phenomenon upwards.
 Without totally breaking with traditional camping, and while retaining its authenticity.
-This form of travel lets you discover unique spaces and live in designer homes made from noble, eco-friendly materials.
+This form of travel allows you to discover unique spaces and live in designer homes made from noble, eco-friendly materials.

 1.8 billion tourists, or 1 in every 5 people in the world, is the impressive figure expected to be reached by 2030, according toUNWTO, the World Tourism Organization.